icopy-site/awesome/docs/awesome/awesome-cheminformatics.md

 * [standardiser](https://wwwdev.ebi.ac.uk/chembl/extra/francis/standardiser/) - Tool designed to provide a simple way of standardising molecules as a prelude to e.g. molecular modelling exercises.
 * [MolVS](https://github.com/mcs07/MolVS) - Molecule validation and standardization based on [RDKit](http://www.rdkit.org/).
+* [rd_filters](https://github.com/PatWalters/rd_filters) - A script to run structural alerts using the RDKit and ChEMBL

 <a id="lib-visualization"></a>
 ### Visulization